Water Damage

 • Faulty Appliances: Your dishwasher malfunctions and overflows, causing water damage to your kitchen floor.
 Your homeowner’s insurance would likely cover the damage to your floor but not the repair or replacement of the dishwasher itself.

-• Vandalism: If a vandal breaks a window in your home and it rains before you’re able to repair it.
-This damage from rain will be covered by your homeowners policy.
+• Vandalism: If a vandal breaks a window in your home and it rains before you can repair it.
+Your homeowner’s policy will cover this damage from rain.

 Related reading: 10 Water Damage Insurance Claim Tips You Should Follow